pulumi/docs/pulumi-hugo/themes/default/content/docs/get-started/aws/modify-program.md

 {{% /choosable %}}

+This bucket object is part of the `Bucket` that we deployed earlier because we _reference_ the bucket name in the properties of the bucket object.

-Notice how you provide the bucket you created earlier as an input to your new `BucketObject`.
-This is so Pulumi knows what S3 bucket the object should live in.
+We refer to this relationship as the `BucketObject` being a _child_ resource of the S3 `Bucket` that is the _parent_ resource.
+This is how Pulumi knows what S3 bucket the object should live in.

 Next, you'll deploy your changes.